 Stepping your brew game up from extract to grain is a smart choice.
 Not only will you find it MUCH cheaper to brew a batch of beer, you will also find the beer tasting MUCH better too.
 After all, beer is a product from extracting grain.
 Buying a commercial mashing system can prove expensive and is not within the budget of your average home brewer.
 What is the solution?
-Bust out that old 50 quart cooler and make it into an efficient mash tun cooler!
+Bust out that old 50 quart cooler and make it into an efficient mash tun!
 Total investment $40 if you already have a cooler and $100 if you do not.
 Savings?
 How about $10-$20 per 5 gallon batch of beer.
-You can also do this with a round cooler.
-Both work great!

 Find a 45-55 quart box cooler that has a drain plug.

-Buy a 1/2″ Stainless Steel Valve Weldless Bulkhead For Home Brew Kettle (any 1/2 valve will do), a 1/2 female / female pipe fitting and a 1/2 male/male extension piece.
+Buy a 1/2 inch ball valve and a 1/2 male/male extension piece from your local Home Depot or Lowes.
 Measure the thickness of the cooler wall before buying this piece.
 You want it just long enough to create a snug fit from both sides when its all said and done.
 A little thread on each side is ideal.
 Stainless steel would be ideal but brass works just fine.

 Remove the drain plug and its components.
 It should be a simple threaded piece.
 Save the rings because you will need them.

 Install the new ball valve and former fittings.
 Your cooler should look like the one below.

 Now that you have the exit piece in place you need to put together the inside of your mash tun OR as I call it…the balls of the mash tun.